Table of contents

 • The claimant is responsible for any delivery charges incurred for returning the property.

-• If your claim is not approved, you may submit Form AT4954 – Notice of Objection (PDF, 259 KB).
+• If your claim is not approved or if you disagree with a decision made by TRA regarding your claim, you may submit Form AT4954 – Notice of Objection.

 Property holders

-A holder is a person or entity that keeps or maintains property (both tangible and intangible) for an owner.
+A holder is a person or entity that is or becomes obligated to hold property (both tangible and intangible) for an owner.
+A holder includes an individual, business, government, personal representative, securities intermediary or issuer of a security.

-• Tangible property is any physical property such as paintings or jewelry that is not land, and has an aggregate net value of $1,000 or more per person.
+• Tangible property is any physical property other than land, such as artwork or jewellery.
+Tangible property must have an aggregate net value of $1,000 or more for the unclaimed property program to apply.

-• Intangible property is an interest held, issued or owing by a business organization or government that has an aggregate net value of $250 or more per person.
-See Information Circular UP-1 - General Information for a listing of intangible properties.
+• Intangible property is an interest held, issued or owing by a business or government, such as money, interest, dividends, unpaid salary or refunds.
+Intangible property must have an aggregate net value of $250 or more for the unclaimed property program to apply.

 Responsibilities of a property holder

-• Notify property owners between 3 and 8 months prior to transferring property to TRA.
+• Notify property owners between 3 and 8 months prior to transferring the property to TRA.

 • Within 120 days of the end of the reporting year: